IbDX/QuizGen/technical_readme/02_ai_generation_engine.md

 ## 2. Structured Output (JSON Schema)

 We leverage Gemini's `responseSchema` to guarantee the API returns data that matches our TypeScript interfaces exactly.
 This eliminates 99% of JSON parsing errors.
+We use the `gemini-3-pro-preview` model for this task due to its superior adherence to complex schemas.

 ### Schema Definition (Simplified)